Calgary-Rust/calgary-rust.github.io/index.md

 [Calgary Rust Meetup](https://www.meetup.com/Calgary-Rust)

-### mini-hackathons
+### Mini-Hackathons

-* every other Tuesdays, noon to 13:00 at the Central Library - see the meetup group for anouncement
+* Every other Tuesday, noon to 13:00 at the Central Library - see the meetup group for announcements.

-We are currently looking for a location for evening meetings (suggestions welcomed).
+We are currently looking for a location for evening meetings (suggestions welcomed.)

 ### Presentations

 Contact [Yves](https://yves.zioup.com) or start a discussion on the Meetup if you want to do a presentation.

 Ideas:

-* conference report (one in planning for end of September)
+* Conference report (one in planning for end of September)
 * People using Rust in production today
 * experience on a large-ish Rust Open Source project

 ## Resources

-Check the [resource page](resources.md) for links to install and learn Rust, discord servers, practice sites and software.
+Check the [resource page](resources.md) for links to install and learn Rust, Discord servers, practice sites, and software.